firebase/quickstart-ios/authentication/README.md

     - Click **New credentials** and select **Service account key**.
 Select **New service account**, pick any name, and select **JSON** as the key type.
 Then click **Create**.
     - You should now have a new JSON file for your service account in your Downloads directory.
 - Open the file `web/auth.html` in your computer's web browser.
+The `auth.html` file can now be found in the current directory's `LegacyAuthQuickstart` subdirectory.
     - Click **Choose File** and upload the JSON file you just downloaded.
     - Enter any User ID and click **Generate**.
     - Copy the token link displayed.
 - Run the app on your device or simulator.
     - Select **Custom Auth system**
     - Paste in the token you generated earlier.
-    - When you return to the main screen, you should see the User ID you entered when generating the token.
+    - Pressing **Login** should then login the token's affiliated user.

 # Support